selfrefactor/rambda/README.md

 *5 failed Ramda.chain specs*

-> Reason for the failure: ramda passes to `chain` if available | ramda supports fantasy-land
+> :boom: Reason for the failure: ramda passes to `chain` if available | ramda supports fantasy-land

 ### clamp